Helping students graduate

-Number of waking hours Central Texas middle school students spend outside of school.
+of Central Texas middle school students’ waking hours are spent outside of school

-Middle school students who are held back are 7x more likely to dropout.
+Middle school students who are held back are 7 times more likely to dropout

 Middle School Matters